Sullivan Acupuncture And Preventive Medicine, Your Source for Keeping Well

 - Do you reuse your needles?
 Never.
 In the 80's, acupuncturists used to reuse needles after they have been autoclaved, but not anymore.
 Advances in needle production allow acupuncturists to buy one-time use needles that come in sterilized packaging.
 The needles are disposed of in a biohazard unit after each treatment.

 - Does Insurance Cover Acupuncture?
 It depends on a patient's individual policy plan.
 In contacting your provider to find out your benefit coverage, you may also need to confirm if your deductable is met and whether the symptom you are being treated for is covered.
 Heather Sullivan is an in-network provider with Cigna, Aetna and United.
-For Blue Cross Blue Shield patients with acupuncture benefits, we require payment at the time of service and Heather will provide the necessary paperwork needed to submit to insurance for payback.
+Blue Cross Blue Shield (BCBS) does not have acupuncturists in-network.
+However, acupuncturists can submit claims and get paid with BCBS as out-of-network.
+If your BCBS benefits include acupuncture, Heather Sullivan will work with them for payment so you don't have to!
+Heather Sullivan is also contracted with BCBS only to provide a 25% discount for patients who do not have acupuncture benefits.
 Heather also accepts personal injury, HSA/Flex spending and workers compensation programs.

 - How Many Treatments Will It Take To Help Me?
 This is a somewhat difficult question to answer as everyone's body responds differently to treatment.
 The general rule is 10 sessions with the first 3-6 session being within a two week period.
 After the first 3 sessions, an acupuncturist can usually tell by the patient's response to the treatments how many more sessions will be needed.